Complaints by and for Young People

 - Call the complaints officer on 03000 265 762 or text for a call back 07387 252 448.

-The complaints officer is your link to Children's Services within the council and will help you to have your say.
-Their role is to be impartial, independent and to ensure that your complaint is dealt with promptly and responded to appropriately.
-If you have any queries about making a complaint or our processes in general then please get in touch using any of the methods above.
+The complaints officer is the link to Children's Services within the council and will help the young person have their say.
+Their role is to be impartial, independent and to ensure that the complaint is dealt with promptly and responded to appropriately.
+If there are any queries about making the complaint or our processes in general then please get in touch using any of the methods above.

 You will need to provide us with: